Czechoslovak tree for World of Tanks proposal by phdr_vrba

 Project for tank destroyer with construction similiar to Jagdpanzer 38(t), based on the TVP chasis.
 Proposed by Škoda was one of several projects that came to existence in 1948 during the meeting of Škoda and CS army representatives.
 It was to be fast, lightly armored, armed with 100mm A20 Škoda gun.
 In early 1950s this and all related projects were cancelled and Czechoslovakia started using and license-building Soviet vehicles.

 Radios are guesswork.
 Stock gun is the one planned, second gun is basically the longer AA version of the same gun.
 AK1 is a 100mm AT gun developed for TVP alongside the A20.
-Engines taken from ingame TVP T-50 to give it good speed.
+Engines taken from other in-game TVP vehicles, not historical.

 There were also turreted variants of the vehicle with same armanent and less armor - that is basically the tier 9 TD.